Written and first recorded by Jack Clement (1957).

 First recorded by The Everly Brothers (1960).

 From the wiki: “‘Love Hurts’ was written by Felice and Boudleaux Bryant (‘All I Have to Do Is Dream’, ‘Bye Bye Love’), and was first recorded by The Everly Brothers in July 1960.
-(The duo would re-record the song with a more up-tempo arrangement in 1964.)
-The song became a well-known international hit in 1975 with versions released by Nazareth (in the US) and Jim Capaldi (in the UK).
 The song was introduced in December 1960 as an album track on A Date with The Everly Brothers, but was never released as a single (A-side or B-side) by the Everlys.
 (The duo would re-record the song with a more up-tempo arrangement in 1964.)

 First recorded (as a demo) by Carole King (1962).

 Hit versions by The Everly Brothers (US #6/UK #6 1962), The Sweet Inspirations (US #112/R&B #42 1969), Tammy Wynette (C&W #18 1981), a-ha (US #26/UK #13 1990).